mondoohq/actions/github-org/README.md

 To leverage an App Token:

-1. As a GitHub Organization Owner, go to your Organizational Settings and then under "Developer Settings" select "Github Apps".
+1. As a GitHub Organization Owner, go to your Organizational Settings and then under "Developer Settings" select "GitHub Apps".
 The URL is ```https://github.com/organizations/<org_name>/settings/apps```
-2. Click the _New Github App_ button
+2. Click the _New GitHub App_ button
 3. Name the app what ever you like, we suggest "Mondoo Org Scan (Internal)" and give it a description
 4. Set the _Homepage URL_ to anything, we suggest "https://mondoo.com"
 5. Uncheck the "Active" button under "Webhook".